"- Why should I change? My personality does not vary according to my residence."

 - So why do you not continually live underground?

-- Yes, this planet’s air is called Pleasure Air, it stops old age.
+- Yes, this planet’s air is called Pleasure Air.
+It also stops old age.

-- And what effect does it have on earth men?
+- And what effect does it have on people from planet earth?

 - That’s what we’re going to find out, declared XYRYX 318 standing up, come with me.

 The two men followed XYRYX 318 outside.
-There, the latter took out of his pocket a device not bigger than a matchbox.
-Pressing the only control on it, he asked:
+One out, he took out of his pocket a device not bigger than a matchbox.
+He pressed on it and asked:

 - You do know this, don’t you?